 3.Tabs for Overview & Lot Notes (for those who want deeper engagement)

-We were originally tasked to help develop a strategy that enlivens Sotheby’s digital experience.
-In this exercise, we developed a new content creation flow that helped Sotheby’s delight their current clients and attract new clients.
-Our new approach has enabled Sotheby’s to publish a wealth of unique stories in support of a global editorial strategy that puts fresh content in front of Sotheby’s audience daily.
+Our new approach ended up enabling Sotheby’s to publish a wealth of unique stories in support of their brand-new global editorial strategy that puts fresh content in front of Sotheby’s audience daily.